janvdbroek/Generalized-Linear-Models/Answer-logreg2.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-food has highest p-value so it is left out.
+The variable food has highest p-value so it is left out.

 ## 1d